Guides for Brides logo

 Will there be help with cancellations and refunds

-Consumer confidence is a high priority for the Taskforce and part of that is ensuring that both businesses and consumers will be treated fairly and reasonably.
+Consumer confidence was a high priority for the Taskforce and part of that was ensuring that both businesses and consumers will be treated fairly and reasonably.
 The Taskforce has asked for the Minister's help in discussions with banks, insurers and the CMA to assist with this.
+Alison Hargreaves broadcasted regular updates on social media, with live Q & A sessions after every government update.

-At Guides for Brides we've recognised that a lot of the financial issues businesses are experiencing are as a result of misleading information from the CMA, failure from insurers to settle claims from couples or businesses, and banks and insurers refusing to take on any new risk.
-Holding these businesses accountable and seeking constructive ways forward will make a significant difference over the next months.
+We recognised that a lot of the financial issues businesses are experiencing were as a result of misleading information from the CMA, failure from insurers to settle claims from couples or businesses, and banks and insurers refusing to take on any new risk.

 Bridesmaid at wedding